raewtf/raewtf.github.io/_posts/2025-03-10-mission-lunatrix-manual.md

 - Fixed bug where score readouts weren't properly calculated
 - Added slide menu items in most-all of the menus
 - Added instant "end game" button mid-game, in the slide menu
+- Low O2 audio indicator now starts sooner
+- Added a pulse effect to low O2 and performing tricks
-- Added sounds to the game over screen
+- Re-formatted game over screen, and added sounds
-- Added shadow under the skater
+- Added a dynamic shadow under the skater
 - Added lerped slowdown when you crash into a game over state
 - Starting speed is slower, points threshold starts lower, O2 level starts higher
 - O2 Canisters replenish more oxygen, from 1.2x current levels to 1.5x
+- Added "Skip cutscene" option
+- Added cool pseudo-random moon names
 - Hitting rover now destroys your combo instantly
 - Added slight cooldown between tricks.
 Land during this, and you'll CRASH!!
 - Credits screen is now more readable
-- Fixed the boundary of some objects on the moon
 - Fixed bug where crank could still be used to travel through menus, even when moving to a new scene
 - Made objects on moon animate more smoothly
 - Each round will display the current round at the start